MsingathiM/solana-networks-explorer/README.md

-# = Solana Explorer - Vibe Coded Edition
+# ğŸŒŸ Solana Networks Explorer

 A beautiful, modern Solana blockchain explorer built with React and Solana Web3.js.
 This project was **vibe coded** using Claude Code - built through iterative design conversations focusing on aesthetics and user experience rather than rigid specifications.